 Written in 1907 in Trieste, Joyce’s “first great song of exile” has kept itself recommended to readers since its publication in 1914.

-Featuring specially commissioned illustrations by William Bock, patterned paper wraps by Carta Varese of Italy, and a new sturdy mailer.
-As with every Paravion edition, the first page is blank ‘for your correspondence’ and we've included a card and mailing labels, making this an excellent seasonal token of correspondence.
+Our best selling title is available in a new, hardback edition, featuring specially commissioned illustrations by William Bock, and a variety of patterned cover by Carta Varese of Italy.
+As with every Paravion edition, the first page is blank ‘for your correspondence’, and we’ve included a custom mailer, making this an excellent seasonal token of correspondence.

 Born in a suburb of Dublin in 1882, James Joyce was one of the most influential Irish authors of the twentieth century.
 The city would feature prominently in his writings as he sought to describe the universal urban experience, including the early short story collection Dubliners, and later in his Modernist epic Ulysses, an unmitigated vision of lived reality as experienced by hundreds of the city’s inhabitants on a single day in 1904.